sudo-pradip/csv-sql-studio/README.md

 ## Reason

-I wanted to store tables in github and i come across [dolthub](https://www.dolthub.com/), which is great product, but I don't wanted use github or any other service, so built this tool to use CSV files as tables and do SQL operations on them.
+I wanted to store tables in github and i come across [dolthub](https://www.dolthub.com/), which is great product, but I wanted use github or any other service, so built this tool to use CSV files as tables and also track them.

 other use cases,